What is Sublimation Printing? What Do I Need To Start It?

 Cons:

-• The disadvantage of sublimation printing is you need polyester material.
+• The disadvantage is that you need polyester material.
 Without it, you can’t sublimate anything.

-• For sublimation printing, the object must be in white or light color because sublimation prints don’t look good on dark surface colors like black and dark blue.
+• The object must be in white or light color because sublimation prints don’t look good on dark surface colors like black and dark blue.

-• Aside from a sublimation printer, you also need sublimation ink or dye that mostly comes at a high price.
+• Aside from a sublimation printer, you also need sublimation ink or dye which mostly comes at a high price.
 The issue is that without these dyes, it’s impossible to sublimate images.

 What Materials Can Be Sublimated?